Context

 Reflection

-This experience taught me how effective brand strategy depends on structure and collaboration.
-Establishing a feedback loop within the chapter generated creative work that resonated across our 160+ chapter.
-Leading teams and managing long-term projects strengthened my ability to think strategically and execute intentional brand decisions within a larger organization.
+This experience taught me how long-term projects are built on structured collaboration.
+Creating a feedback loop generated work that resonated across an organization of 160+ people, and leading a team through multiple simultaneous projects strengthened my ability to think strategically and execute with intention.